kmassada/kmassada.github.io/_posts/2020/2020-10-26-lets-encrypt-nginx-docker-ghost.md

 mkdir -p "$data_path/conf/nginx"
 ```

-use the nginx pod to run openssl for obtaining dummy cert
+use the nginx pod to run openssl for obtaining make belief cert

 ```
 docker run  --rm -it \